Modern-day Halloween vs. the ancient customs of Samhain/Samhuinn

 My name is Genesis, and I'm an American of Scottish descent.
 I am also the creator of HighlandGamesandFestivals.com and the host of the Celebrating Scotland podcast!
 Like most of you, I have a passion for my Scottish heritage and ancestral history.
 When not traveling to different Highland Games and Festivals across southern California, you can usually find me listening to bagpipes and drinking Guinness.
 I have a Master's degree in Scottish Heritage from the University of Aberdeen in addition to being a Fellow with the Society of Antiquaries of Scotland.
 I am also a member of the Scottish American Athletics Association in addition to Scottish Heritage USA, and the Clan Campbell Society of North America.

-error: Content is protected.
+error: This website is protected.